Support Services Available

 Peer Support Group:

-The Grad Student Peer Support Group is a peer support discussion group for graduate students of all genders who have experienced any form of sexualized violence, harassment and/or abuse.
-The group will be co-facilitated by staff from the SASC and the GSS who are also grad students at UBC.
-The group will take place online over zoom on alternating Tuesday evenings from 6:30-8PM starting on February 9th.
 While discussion topics will depend on the needs and interests of participants, some topics might include: stress management; self-care; balancing academics, work and personal life; navigating institutional barriers and harms; connection, isolation & loneliness, particularly in the context of COVID-19 and online learning.
 The purpose of this group is to facilitate connections and to share resources and coping strategies within a community of peers who have similar or shared experiences.